Dreamspace Hacking STEM in the Primary Classroom

 Participants will learn how technology use can enhance opportunities to develop STEM (21st century) skills and assist in the creation challenging tasks that will motivate their students.

-This is a blended course, with face-to-face workshops July 1st – 3rd in Dreamspace, Microsoft, Sandyford, Dublin (9.30 – 2.30) and the remainder (Approx 8 hours) of the course online at cpd.teachnet.ie, anytime between July 4th and August 23rd.
+This is a blended course, 3 Days Live Online Microsoft Teams workshops (Date options above) 9.30 – 2.30 and the remainder (Approx 8 hours) of the course online at cpd.teachnet.ie, anytime between July 1st and August 21st.
 Participants are required to attend all workshops and engage meaningfully with online content for approximately 8 hours.
 Whilst participation and engagement with the course content will be primarily judged on the quality of their contributions, an attendance roll will be kept and a log of their time spent working online.